 After 15 days of healing the patient came to the office and an improvement in the soft tissue level could be observed.
 Long term observation is needed to confirm the improvement of the soft tissue thickness and the partial coverage of the recession.

-Although soft tissue management around peri-implant tissues are not always predictable, but as in teeth some approaches can be performed to solve soft tissue recessions around implants such as a coronally repositioned flap with simultaneous connective tissue graft.
+Although soft tissue management around peri-implant tissues is not always predictable, but as in teeth some approaches can be performed to solve soft tissue recessions around implants such as a coronally repositioned flap with simultaneous connective tissue graft.